lisp-mirror/eql5/README-1.txt

 You can have both old EQL and EQL5 installed in parallel (exe and lib names differ).

-If you have both Qt4 and Qt5 installed, you can use the following environment variable to switch between the both:
+If you have both Qt4 and Qt5 installed, you can use the following environment variable to switch between the both (Unix):

     export QT_SELECT=5